-CSULB will be installing solar-generating, shade-producing carports this summer in Lots 7 & 14 that will be available in fall 2017.
-These solar panels will create shade for vehicles, produce clean energy to support additional EV Charging Stations being installed in Lots 3, 7, 11C, & 14, and allow us to get one step closer to our Climate Action Plan goal of net zero greenhouse gas emissions by 2030.
+CSULB will be installing solar-generating, shade-producing carports this summer in E8, G6, G7, G8, & G9 that will be available in Fall 2017.
+These solar panels will create shade for vehicles, produce clean energy to support additional EV Charging Stations being installed in E2, E5, E8, G6, G7, G8, & G9 this allows us to get one step closer to our Climate Action Plan goal of net zero greenhouse gas emissions by 2030.
 Contrary to what many might assume, this exciting clean energy project is being financed by a 3rd party without any funding from parking permit sales or student fees.

 Individuals are now able to purchase Short-Term parking via their smartphones and can even add time to their parking purchases remotely from anywhere on campus.
 This service is hosted by Parkmobile, a free mobile app (a small fee applies per transaction).
 For additional information, please visit our Parkmobile FAQ.